Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

 \textbf{Depth-aware stereo audio synthesis.} To generate spatialized stereo audio for their corresponding sounding objects on static images, we employ Unity~\cite{bomatter2021pigs} as our 3D simulation engine, which allows us to control precise object locations and simulate realistic stereo sound based on the spatial layout of visual scenes.
 As illustrated in \textbf{Fig.~\ref{fig:3}}, we define a Cartesian coordinate system within Unity.
 The listener is positioned at the origin (0, 0, 0).
 The computer screen displays the image to listener, is placed parallel to the x–z plane and aligned along the positive y-axis, with a fixed physical distance of 0.76 meters from the listener in the human psychophysics experiment (\textbf{Sec~\ref{subsec:human_setting}}).
 To estimate the depth of objects within the 2D image, we utilize the DepthAnything model~\cite{depthanything}, which outputs a relative depth map with values ranging from 0 to 10.
 However, without access to the original camera intrinsics of MSCOCO images, determining absolute scene scale in Unity is nontrivial.
 To address this, we normalize the depth values $d_p$ of the image as $ d_p^{\text{norm}} = d_{p,\max} - d_p$ where $d_{p,\max}$ are the maximum depth values in the image.
 Sound loudness decreases logarithmically with distance from the listener.
 To maintain sound amplitudes within a comfortable and perceptible range, we rescale the normalized depth by 0.5.
 The final y-coordinate in Unity $y_u$ for the sounding object is computed as $ y_u = d_p^{\text{norm}}/2 + 0.76 $.
 For the \textit{x} and \textit{z} coordinates of the sounding object in Unity, we map the object's pixel location from the 2D image to the physical dimensions of the monitor.
 Given that the display has a resolution of 90 pixels per inch, we compute $x_u = x_p/90$ and $z_u = z_p/90$, where $x_p$ and $z_p$ are the pixel coordinates of the target object's center in the image.
-Once the sounding object's 3D position $(x_u, y_u, z_u)$ is established in Unity, we place a static audio source at this location.
-Using an interaural distance of 0.17 meters, reflecting the typical distance between human ears, Unity simulates realistic two-channel stereo sound based on the spatial relationship between the listener and the sound source.
-This procedure allows us to synthesize spatially grounded, depth-aware stereo audio for each image-sound pair.